 What an extraordinary statement.
 What did it mean then, and what can we say about it now?

 I commissioned two wonderful composers – Jonathan Dawe, from New York, and Jane O’Leary, from Galway (who by coincidence had an ancestor from twelve generations ago on the Mayflower) – to write the music, which will be played by an ensemble from the Bournemouth Symphony Orchestra.
-And two international star singers – English soprano Deborah York, and American baritone Randall Scarlata – will both sing and narrate.
-And I’ve created a strong visual component – from archival pictures to raw footage of people being smuggled across the Sahara.
-When it opens at Theatre Royal Plymouth in March, it will mix imagery, video, narration, song and a string orchestra over the course of its 75-minute run-time – something I believe will be unique.
+And two international stars - NYC Metropolitan Opera Young Artist award-winning soprano Erika Baikoff and the highly acclaimed English baritone Dominic Sedgwick – will both sing and narrate.
+I’ve created a strong visual component – from archival pictures to raw footage of people being smuggled across the Sahara.
+When it opens at Theatre Royal Plymouth in May, it will mix imagery, video, narration, song and a string orchestra over the course of its 75-minute run-time – something I believe will be unique.
 Following each performance, we will have a panel discussion with international experts in climate change and migration, and the artists will also participate.

 My hope is that we have succeeded in creating something that takes the story of 1620 and makes it vital and relevant for today’s audiences.
 From my perspective, Mayflower 400 is not just about a courageous crossing; we’re taking an iconic historical event and placing it into a broader, more comprehensive context that affects us all.
 I hope too that the audience will be moved and inspired, and will ask ‘what can we learn from this critical conflict about land?’
 Maybe we can learn to shepherd our home in a way that will better preserve it for the future!